 The National Gallery is located in Trafalgar Square and is the most important art collection in all of London.

 Thirty-eight paintings from the private collection of banker John Julius Angerstein were the first pieces the British state bought to create an art museum.
 Afterward, the collection proliferated due to more purchases and donations.

 At present, it is comprised of more than 2,300 works which showcase the evolution of art, from the early Renaissance period to the Post-impressionism movement.
-Highlights include:
+Highlights that you can enjoy with the audioguide (audioguides) include:

 • Renaissance and Mannerism: Botticelli, Leonardo Da Vinci, Raphael, Michelangelo, Titian, Holbein, and Veronese.